 We fear being consumed by different viewpoints.
 Engaging different horizons need not be threatening.
 Blount notes it is common to become aware we are different from others simply by the presence of others.
 A black man, he writes of being bi-cultural, navigating in a world that often feels other and sees him as other, but doing so in a way that does not cost him the “…spiritual mooring of his own space.”
-(Bount, 2019, p.9) The approach of hospitality and “openness to the stranger” without throwing out one’s own beliefs, overcomes the conversational barriers raised by defensiveness and fear in interreligious dialogues.
+(Bount, 2019, p.9) The hospitality approach and “openness to the stranger” without throwing out one’s own beliefs, overcomes the conversational barriers raised by defensiveness and fear in interreligious dialogues.
 (Cibotaru, 2023, p.2) Understanding can be achieved without losing our sense of self.

-The hermeneutician’s recognition that understanding, a fusion of horizons, requires some shared tradition, some third point to stabilize and enable communication between two different viewpoints, is vital to building an inclusive community.
+The hermeneutician’s recognition that understanding, a fusion of horizons, requires some shared tradition, some third point to stabilize and enable communication between two viewpoints, is vital to building an inclusive community.
 Gadamer recognizes that the common toolbox of ideas and concepts within language enables communication.
-(Sherman, 2023, pp.6-9) The fact that people do communicate indicates there is indeed something more common to our lives than we may currently acknowledge.
-Common ground does not have to be created, it already exists by the fact we all live human lives.
-This third point serves to orient the fusion of horizons into something useful rather than oppressive, something that can be healing rather than injuring.
+(Sherman, 2023, pp.6-9) The fact that people do communicate indicates there is indeed something more familiar to our lives than we may currently acknowledge.
+Common ground does not have to be created, it already exists b because we all live human lives.
+This third point serves to orient the fusion of horizons into something ,beneficial rather than oppressive, something that can be healing rather than injuring.

 Sarah Honore, a teacher in Texas, advocates for cooperative relationships with parents as well as advocating for students.
-She advocates for making resources available but respecting a child or a parent’s desire to not utilize those resources if they do not “fit”.
-She highlights the importance for children to be exposed to different views and experiences so they may develop the skills to decide what to incorporate into their worldview and how to be understanding of those who are different.
-(Honore, 2023) While some LGBTQ advocates and some conservative Christian parents might not value her approach, the idea that children need to develop critical thinking skills as well as empathy is well taken.
+She advocates for making resources available but respecting a child or a parent’s desire not to utilize those resources if they do not “fit”.
+She highlights the importance for children to be exposed to different views and experiences so they may develop the skills to decide what to incorporate into their worldview and how to be understanding of those who are different (Honore, 2023).
+While some LGBTQ advocates and conservative Christian parents might not value her approach, the idea that children need to develop critical thinking skills and empathy is well taken.

 In Montgomery County, the interested parties, rather than fighting it out, could take a step back and look at the forest and examine what they have in common.
 They desire schools to be a safe place for all children.
 Productive relationships between teachers, administrators, and parents are valued.
-Rather than using the power of position or legal power to impose a strategy to force acceptance of a specific world-view, a focus on teaching children to be loving and caring of those different from them, even if they don’t agree with them, or even like them, could be mirrored by parents, teachers, advocates, and administrators by doing the same.
+Rather than using the power of position or legal power to impose a strategy to force acceptance of a specific world-view, a focus on teaching children to be loving and caring of those different from them, even if they do not agree with them, or even like them, could be mirrored by parents, teachers, advocates, and administrators by doing the same.

-The strategy of seeking power over others no matter how righteous we feel about our position, is only causing increased division and injury, sometimes even to those we seek to protect, in this case, children.
+The strategy of seeking power over others, no matter how righteous we feel about our position, is only causing increased division and injury, sometimes even to those we seek to protect, in this case, children.
 We need solutions that don’t require injuring and depowering others.
 We need communal solutions, for we make our lives together.
-Finding common goals, in this case, the safety of children, strategies of respect, empathy and caring, can empower community and lead to more positive lives for all.
+Finding common goals, in this case, the safety of children, strategies of respect, empathy and caring, can empower the community and lead to more positive lives for all.

 WORKS CITED